DanielBrett/BrockTNLsiteCopy/README.md

 ## What

 A proof of concept portal for Brock Library information literacy and research skills learning objects.
 Easily edited and remixable content.
 Built with Hugo, using the Dot theme.
-If you want to spin this up locally or on your own repo, just copy what's inside the '_site' directory.
+If you want to spin this up locally or on your own repo, just fork BrockTnL's 'b-il' repo!
 ## Features

 Remixed the Dot theme to serve eLearning purposes.
 Essentially serves as a repository of lessons built in markdown.